Wideacre

 Philippa Gregory

-Lacey loves.
+Wideacre Hall, set in the heart of the English countryside, is the ancestral home that Beatrice Lacey loves.
 But as a woman of the eighteenth century she haś no right of inheritance.
 Corrupted by a world that mistreats women, she sets out to corrupt others.
-Sexual and wilful, she
+Sexual and wilful, she believes that the only way to achieve control over Wideacre is through a series of horrible crimes, and no one escapes the consequences of her need to possess the land.

-Gregory has defined a certain kind of wildness… This is a novel written from instinct, not/out of calculation, and it shows PETER ACKROYD, The Times
+The eighteenth-century woman is a neglected creature but, in the figure of her heroine, Philippa Gregory has defined a certain kind of wildness… This is a novel written from instinct, not/out of calculation, and it shows PETER ACKROYD, The Times

 For single mindedness, tempestuousness, passion, amorality, sensuality and plain old-fashioned evil, [Beatrice Lacey] knocks Scarlett O’Hara into short cotton socks Evening Standard